-One of the latest trends in high-end art and home décor is the metal print: a photograph or other piece of artwork printed on a metal substrate.
+One of the latest trends in high-end art and home décor is the metal print: a photograph or other piece of artwork printed on a metal substrate (see Displate).
 While this seems straightforward, there is some confusion as to what a metal print is and isn’t, and how it differs from traditional photo prints.

 Dye-Sublimation Metal Prints